 On Monday, June 4, Taylor had both of her legs amputated just below the knee and her hands will be amputated later this week as the result of the powerful medication required to treat sepsis.

-Taylor Church’s dad Chris served 25 years in the United States Marine Corp with his wife Laurie by his side for the past 26 years.
+Taylor Church’s dad Chris served 25 years in the United States Marine Corps with his wife Laurie by his side for the past 26 years.
 The family is not only experiencing tremendous heartache right now but also some financial burdens with more to come to pay for Taylor’s care.

 This is an amazing sight…Taylor starting to get up and around.